Decorating Vinyl Patios and Decks for the Holidaysadmin

 Tip #6: Take Care of Vinyl Decking

 Once it’s all said and done, don’t forget to clean up.
-Sweep off any tree debris as soon as you can as you don’t want it to stick to the vinyl membrane.
+Sweep off any tree debris from the vinyl deck membrane as soon as you can as you don’t want it to stick to the vinyl surface.

-Replacing a vinyl membrane can help dress up shabby vinyl patios and decks – consider scheduling a refurbishment for next spring with a qualified vinyl decking contractor.
+Replacing a vinyl membrane can help dress up shabby vinyl patios and decks for year-round enjoyment – consider scheduling a refurbishment for next spring with a qualified vinyl decking contractor.